Hi. It's me,

 I’ve always been good with money.
 I did many small business ventures as a child, like selling snow cones, lemonade, fireworks, scones, mowing lawns, and teaching guitar lessons.
 For a few years, I would build spook alleys in the back yard, hang up posters all over town, and charge admission at the entrance.
 I love dreaming and building.
 Its one of the most enjoyable ways I choose to spent time, even to this day.

-In High School, I invested a lot of time into music.
+In High School, I invested a lot of time and practice into music.
 I played guitar in the jazz band and drums in the marching band.
 I also played with a drum line at a nearby university all 4 years of high school, and I really thought I was going to play drums as a profession.
 It was a big part of my teenage years.
 I studied abroad in Cairo, Egypt my junior year of high school, with an emphasis on Arabic studies.
 I loved it!

 After high school, I moved to Berlin, Germany for two years, to volunteer as a church missionary.
 I studied German and became fluent.
 I grew a lot over these two years.
 I had leadership opportunities and developed lasting friendships.